-We define ARPU as the total Cardlytics Direct revenue generated in the applicable period calculated in accordance with generally accepted accounting principles in the United States ("GAAP"), divided by the average number of FI MAUs in the applicable period.
-We believe that ARPU is an indicator of the value of our relationships with our FI partners with respect to Cardlytics Direct.
+We define ARPU as the total revenue generated in the applicable period calculated in accordance with generally accepted accounting principles in the United States ("GAAP"), divided by the average number of MAUs in the applicable period.
+We believe that ARPU is an indicator of the value of our relationships with our partners with respect to the Cardlytics platform.